Which European countries have COVID-19 border restrictions in place?

-Across Europe, governments have opened their borders after months of closure during the coronavirus pandemic.
+Across Europe, governments reopened their borders over the summer after months of closure during the spring coronavirus pandemic.

-But, despite the holiday season now being in full swing, some are now shutting down again to head off a COVID-19 resurgence.
+But following the relaxation of measures and border restrictions, much of Europe is now experiencing a second wave.

+Along with new lockdown restrictions, some countries are closing their borders once again to travellers coming from hotspots.
+The situation is fluid, and the European Centre for Disease Prevention and Control has published maps to support a coordinated approach across the bloc.

-For countries outside of the bloc, the EU has opened its external borders to a select group of countries, based on their coronavirus outbreak.
+For countries outside of the bloc, the EU has opened its external borders to a select group, based on their coronavirus numbers.
 The list is updated every fortnight.

 Given the pace of change, Euronews has compiled a handy guide to the situation in each European country.